 In 2016, Donald Trump defeated Hillary Clinton with a 5% margin, capturing the state’s 16 electoral votes.
 With very few exceptions, Georgia has voted for the Republican presidential candidate in every election since the mid-1960’s.
 In the mid-1990’s, the state also shifted from democrat to republican when voting for senators, house representatives and governors.
 It has been reliably red since then.
-Until 2020, when Joe Biden was projected to be the winner with such a narrow lead that an automatic hand recount was triggered.
+In 2020 Joe Biden was projected to be the winner with such a narrow lead that an automatic hand recount was triggered.
 After the contested recount, Georgia declared Biden the winner with an even narrower margin (12,000 votes or .2%).

 Citing Covid-19 complications, Georgia was embarrassed by its June 9 primary election in which poll closures were delayed until midnight.
 New voting equipment malfunctioned and fewer in-person voting locations were provided.
 Perhaps due to the confusion, about 1000 people were investigated for double-voting.